 The drongos where I come from constantly called it Luigi.
-I mean, really?
+Come along now, really?
 Why is Lugia not Water and Flying, anyway?
 What’s Psychic about it?
 It’s meant to be the Guardian of the Seas!
 Plus it’s found in the Whirlpool Caves… I suppose I should be thankful though, since a Water type would give it some superiority over Ho-oh, and us Gold players certainly couldn’t have that.
 In fairness to Lugia, Aeroblast is a baller of a move.
 All the great moves have great sound effects, you know?

 I know Generation II was already in the works by that time, but it was just amazing when Ho-oh appeared in the anime as early as the very first episode.
 The Pokédex told us that some Pokémon haven’t even been discovered yet.
 And by the time you got all 151 Pokémon of RBY (which, if you started in 1998, should be happening anytime nnnnnnnow), you realised that there were indeed more Pokémon just waiting to be unleashed.
 When we saw Hooo-ouugh on the cover of Pokémon Gold, it was just an incredible moment.
 How could I not buy that version after seeing the bird from the very first anime episode glaring at me?
 It’s a rainbow peacock that breathes Sacred Fire, for God’s sake.
 It even looks a hell of a lot angrier than Lugia.